yuanhongjian/Python_cases/README.md

 # Python_small_cases
-Here are some Python cases I've done during learning Python
+Here are some basic Python cases I've done.

 1. Tianji's strategy in horsing